Robert Motherwell: The New York School and the Surrealists

 Thus, in the early 1940s, Robert Motherwell played a significant role in laying the foundations for the new movement of abstract expressionism (or the New York School): "Matta wanted to start a revolution, a movement, within Surrealism.
 He asked me to find some other American artists that would help start a new movement.
 It was then that Baziotes and I went to see Pollock and de Kooning and Hofmann and Kamrowski and Busa and several other people.
 And if we could come with something.
 Peggy Guggenheim who liked us said that she would put on a show of this new business.
 And so I went around explaining the theory of automatism to everybody because the only way that you could have a movement was that it had some common principle.
 It sort of all began that way."

-In 1942 Motherwell began to exhibit his work in New York and in 1944 he had his first one-man show at Peggy Guggenheim's "Art of This Century" gallery; that same year the MoMA was the first museum to purchase one of his works.
+In 1942 Motherwell began to exhibit his work in New York and in 1944 he had his first one-man show at Peggy Guggenheim's "Art of This Century" gallery; that same year the Museum of Modern Art was the first museum to purchase one of his works.
 From the mid-1940s, Motherwell became the leading spokesman for avant-garde art in America.
 His circle came to include William Baziotes, David Hare, Barnett Newman, and Mark Rothko, with whom he eventually started the Subjects of the Artist School (1948–1949).
 In 1949 Motherwell divorced Maria and in 1950 he married Betty Little, with whom he had two daughters.

 Motherwell was a member of the editorial board of the Surrealist magazine VVV and a contributor to Wolfgang Paalen's journal DYN, which was edited from 1942 to 1944 in six issues.
 He also edited Paalen's collected essays Form and Sense in 1945 as the first issue of Problems of Contemporary Art.